ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

         if (
           id.endsWith(hint)
         ) {
-          // append .type so .css file paths so they are not precessed by Vite's default CSS pipeline return path.join(path.dirname(importer), `${id.slice(0, id.indexOf(hint))}.type${hint}`);
+          // append .type to the end of .css file paths so they are not automatically precessed by Vite's default CSS pipeline return path.join(path.dirname(importer), `${id.slice(0, id.indexOf(hint))}.type${hint}`);
         }
       },